jaredhazlett/leaflet-earthquake-maps/README.md

 # leaflet-earthquake-maps
-In this project I plot earthquakes across the globe.
-The size of the markers is dependent on the magnitude of the earthquake, while the color is dependent on the depth of the quake.
+This project plots earthquakes across the globe.
+The size of the markers are dependent on the magnitude of the earthquake, while the colors are dependent on the depth of the quake.